nakacristo/caminos-lib/README.md

 ]
 ```

-Fot the `tikz` backend to work it is necessary to have a working `LaTeX` installation that included the `pgfplots` package.
+Fot the `tikz` backend to work it is necessary to have a working `LaTeX` installation that includes the `pgfplots` package.
 It is part of the `texlive-pictures` package in some linux distributions.
+It may also require the `texlive-latexextra` package.

 # Plugging